burkeholland/deno-first-look/lessons/getting-to-know/first-program.md

 - app.ts.bundleinfo
 - app.ts.js
+- app.ts.map (if this file is not present, it's because your source maps are inline in the `app.ts.js` file which is fine.)
 - app.ts.metadata

 Open this folder in VS Code by executing the following command in the terminal from the same folder where these files are located.